marianwitkowski/Start-here-python/README.md

 production | /dev/data/myprod | prodFifo | ~event.v1.data.new.typ.*.dev.*.con.*.evt.*.grp.myprod
 development | /dev/data/mydev | devFifo | ~event.v1.data.new.typ.*.dev.*.con.*.evt.*.grp.mydev

+**Important** **:** New topic format will be available the 2nd of October 2018 for all customers.
+The deprecated topic will be decommissioned in december 2018.
+Please use the new topic to receive data messages.
+Please avoid the use of topic event.v1.data.new.#

 ## 3.2 Lora devices ##
 Data sent by Lora devices are automatically available in Live Objects data zone.
 You only have to decide of the way to consume them.